jfrog/build-info/README.md

 ```
 > ./gradlew clean build -x test
 ```

+### Running pip tests
+Pip tests must run inside a clean pip-environment.
+Create a virtual environment and provide the path to its '/bin' directory using the 'BITESTS_ARTIFACTORY_PIP_ENV' variable.

 ### Running Gradle tests on Artifactory OSS
 On Artifactory pro, the tests infrastructure will create the test repositories by REST API.